Freelancing

 Remember this golden rule: Clients don't remember the problem as much as they remember how you handled it.

-Building Long-Term Relationships That Actually Last
+Building Strong Client Relationships That Actually Last

 Want to know the secret to never having to hunt for clients again?
 It's not about being the cheapest, the fastest, or even the best.
 It's about being the freelancer clients trust completely.
 The best part is once you nail this, you’ll create a robust ecosystem that inspires your clients to refer you out to their network.